* Latex is a 100% natural substance that breaks down in sunlight and water and should never be confused with plastic.

 * Keep your balloons secured to the weight.

-* Do not release foil balloons into the air, or latex balloons with attachments like plastic clips or ribbon.
+* Do not release foil balloons or latex balloons into the air, especially with attachments like plastic clips or ribbon.

 * Supervise young children’s play with balloons & always keep deflated or popped balloons away from children.